tomlurge/visionion/README.md

 **Clients**
 Clients OTOH have their own datatype because client data is - unlikey all relay data - never collected at the client nodes themselves (otherwise anonymity could be compromised).
-Instead client data is derived from relay data through various means and is already aggregated when it is imported into the MongoDB.
+Instead client data is derived from relay data through special means and is already aggregated when it is imported into the MongoDB.

 				code	description					type	subtype	aggregation	valuespace
 				+-------+---------------------------+-------+------+------------+---------